Laboratory methods for determining protein structure

 In cryo-electron microscopy (cryo-EM), researchers preserve thousands of copies of a protein in non-crystalline ice and then examine these copies with an electron microscope.
 Check out the following YouTube video from the University of California San Francisco for a detailed discussion of cryo-EM.

 Unfortunately, laboratory approaches for structure determination are expensive and cannot be used on all proteins.
-An X-ray crystallography experiment for a single protein costs upward of $2,000, and building an electron microscope can cost millions of dollars.
-When applying X-ray crystallography, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can be cultured with current approaches.1
+An X-ray crystallography experiment for a single protein costs upward of $2,000, and building an electron microscope can cost millions.
+When applying X-ray crystallography, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
+And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that fewer than 2% of bacteria can be cultured with current approaches.1

 Protein structures that have been determined experimentally are typically stored in the PDB, which contains over 160,000 protein structures.
 This number may seem large, but a recent study estimated that the 20,000 human genes translate into between 620,000 and 6.13 million protein isoforms (i.e., protein variants with slightly different structures).2 If we hope to catalog the proteins of all living things, then our work on structure determination is just beginning.